-Self-care is not selfish, but essential for busy moms.
-Taking time for self-care can mean being a better mom, a better partner, more successful at work, and in general - take you from feeling like you're surviving to thriving.
+Self-care is not selfish, but essential.
+Taking time for self-care means not only a better you, but also can mean being a better mom, a better partner, more successful at work, and in general - take you from feeling like you're surviving to thriving.

 When you think of self-care, do you imagine spa days with massages and pedicures?
 Or maybe fuzzy slippers and bubble baths at home?

 That's self-pampering, and while it's nice, it's not self care.
-Self care is not selfish - in fact, it's essential for busy moms.
+Self care is not selfish - in fact, it's essential.

 What is self-care?